Service Pricing

 Common Pricing Models

-Businesses typically use one of these structures:
+Businesses typically use one of these structures to bill for their services:

 The "Billable Hour" Trap